How to Set Up and Properly Administer an Acceptable Reimbursement Plan

-If you do not have an adequate accountable reimbursement plan set up your employees, you would reimburse her under a nonaccountable plan.
+If you do not have an adequate accountable reimbursement plan set up for your employees, you would reimburse them under a nonaccountable plan.

 A nonaccountable plan is a reimbursement policy that does not meet all of the requirements for an accountable plan.

-Reimbursements paid through this plan are considered taxable income to your employee and must be included in their wages with appropriate tax withholdings.
+Reimbursements paid through this plan are considered taxable income to your employee and must be included in their wages with appropriate tax withholdings or deductions.

-With an accountable reimbursement plan properly set up and administrated, the amount of the check you wrote to her would not be considered income to her would not be included on her W-2.
+With an accountable reimbursement plan properly set up and administrated, the amount of the check you wrote to her would not be considered income to her would not be included on the employee’s form W-2.

-In order to be accountable, your reimbursement policy must comply with the following three requirements:
+To be accountable, your reimbursement policy must comply with the following terms:

 - Have a business connection.
-You can only reimburse expenses that your employees incur solely for the benefit of your company.
-Examples of such expenses would be those business- related expenses your employee could deduct on their individual tax return.
+You can only reimburse ordinary and necessary business or professional expenses that your employees incur solely for the benefit of your company.
+Examples of such expenses would be those business-related expenses your employee could deduct on their individual tax return.

 - Require proper substantiation.
-You must require your employees to substantiate their business expenses by providing you with receipts, canceled checks, invoices, mileage logs, etc. in a reasonable amount of time.
+In all circumstances, you must require your employees to substantiate their business expenses by providing you with receipts, canceled checks, invoices, mileage or per diem diary or logs, etc. in what is considered a reasonable time.

-- Require excess reimbursement be returned.
-Any amount paid to your employee that is more than the actual business related expense is considered an excess reimbursement or allowance and must be returned to your company within a reasonable period of time.
+- Require excess reimbursement to be returned.
+Any amount paid to your employee that is more than the actual business-related expense is considered an excess reimbursement or allowance and must be returned to your company within a reasonable period of time.

 The first requirement listed above is pretty self-explanatory.
 The business expense that your employee turns in a requests reimbursement for must be for expenses they incurred while doing their job for your company.